syncfusion-content/flutter-docs/Flutter/chart/axis-customization.md

 ### Visible minimum

 The [`visibleMinimum`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/NumericAxis/visibleMinimum.html) property is used to set the minimum visible range of an axis.
+When panning is enabled, you can pan to the actual minimum range of an axis.

 {% highlight dart %}